 We are now holding urgent hearings by telephone, but we are working on being able to hold video hearings as well, using Microsoft Teams.
 Once we have that capability and until in-person hearings can resume, the judge will decide whether to conduct your urgent hearing:

-In this article, we’ll use the term “remote” to refer to a hearing held in any of these ways.
+In this article, we’ll use the term “virtual” to refer to a hearing held in any of these ways.

-Everyone taking part in a telephone or video hearing should read the Court’s Guide to Remote Proceedings (telephone and video) NP21.
-It contains advice on etiquette and guidelines for taking part in a remote hearing.
+Everyone taking part in a telephone or video hearing should read the Court’s Guide to Virtual Proceedings (telephone and video) NP21.
+It contains advice on etiquette and guidelines for taking part in a virtual hearing.

 If you have provided an affidavit that has not been sworn or affirmed, the judge will probably ask you to swear or affirm that it is true during the hearing.